 In desalting and buffer exchange, the macromolecular components of a sample are recovered in the buffer used to pre-equilibrate the gel-filtration matrix through which the sample is processed.
 The method is commonly referred to as desalting when the goal is to remove buffer salts from a sample in exchange for water (with water used to pre-equilibrate the gel-filtration resin).
-Buffer exchange is the term used when one set of buffer salts in a sample is exchanged for another set.
+Buffer exchange is the term used when one set of buffer salt in a sample is exchanged for another set.

 Applications for desalting include:

-- removing salts from protein solutions
+- Removing salts from protein solutions

-- removing phenol or unincorporated nucleotides from nucleic acid preparations
+- Removing phenol or unincorporated nucleotides from nucleic acid preparations

-- separating excess crosslinking, labeling or derivatization reagents from conjugated proteins
+- Separating excess crosslinking, labeling or derivatization reagents from conjugated proteins

 Buffer exchange is used to place a protein solution into a more appropriate buffer before subsequent applications such as:

-- ion exchange
+- Ion exchange (IEX)

-- affinity chromatography
+- Affinity chromatography (AC)

 Gel filtration chromatography is useful for many of the same purposes as dialysis, because both methods are based on similar ranges of molecular weight cut-off (MWCO) limits that exclude molecules based on size.
 Compared to dialysis, gel filtration has the advantage of speed (a few minutes vs. hours for dialysis), which is necessary in certain experimental situations.
 For example, reduced peptides must be desalted quickly to remove reductant and initiate subsequent sulfhydryl-reaction procedures before oxidation back to disulfides occurs.
 Also, gel filtration is compatible with organic and other solvents that dissolve or otherwise compromise the integrity of dialysis membranes.
-Finally, in contrast to dialysis, gel filtration chromatography allows the contaminating material to be removed in a relatively small volume (and left on the column), an important feature when working with toxic or radioactive substances.
+Finally, in contrast to dialysis, gel filtration chromatography allows the contaminating material to be removed in a relatively small volume (and is left on the column), an important feature when working with toxic or radioactive substances.

 Gel filtration separates molecules of different dimensions based on their relative abilities to penetrate into a suitable stationary phase or chromatographic resin.
 The resin has size-exclusion properties and usually consists of very small, uncharged porous particles in an aqueous solution, which are packed into a column and then used for the separation.
 The resin particles have a range of pore sizes that determine the size of molecules that can be separated.
 The average or maximum effective pore size defines what is called the fractionation range or exclusion limit of the resin.
 Molecules smaller than the fractionation range can enter the pores of the resin, while molecules larger than the fractionation range are excluded from entering the pores.